Perestroika: Comparison with China

-Another fundamental difference is that where perestroika was accompanied by greater political freedoms under Gorbachev's glasnost policies, Chinese economic reform has been accompanied by continued authoritarian rule and a suppression of political dissidents, most notably at Tiananmen Square.
+Another fundamental difference is that where perestroika was accompanied by greater political freedoms under Gorbachev's glasnost policies, reform and opening up has been accompanied by continued authoritarian rule and a suppression of political dissidents, most notably at Tiananmen Square.
 Gorbachev acknowledged this difference but maintained that it was unavoidable and that perestroika would have been doomed to defeat and revanchism by the nomenklatura without glasnost, because conditions in the Soviet Union were not identical to those in China.
 Gorbachev cited a line from a 1986 newspaper article that he felt encapsulated this reality: "The apparatus broke Khrushchev's neck and the same thing will happen now."
+In this regard, the tumultuous Cultural Revolution may have actually aided Deng, as the chaos of the period removed many of the economic planners who could have sabotaged his reform efforts as the Soviet economic planners would later do with Gorbachev's reforms.

-Another difference is that Soviet Union faced strong secession threats from its ethnic regions and a primacy challenge by the RSFSR.
-Gorbachev's extension of regional autonomy removed the suppression from existing ethnic-regional tension, while Deng's reforms did not alter the tight grip of the central government on any of their autonomous regions.
-The Soviet Union's dual nature, part supranational union of republics and part unitary state, played a part in the difficulty of controlling the pace of restructuring, especially once the new Russian Communist Party was formed and posed a challenge to the primacy of the CPSU.
+Another difference is that the Soviet Union faced strong secession threats from its ethnic regions and a primacy challenge by the RSFSR.
+Gorbachev's extension of regional autonomy eased the suppression of existing ethnic-regional tensions, while Deng's reforms did nothing to alter the tight grip of the central government on any of China's autonomous regions.
+The Soviet Union's dual nature, federal as a state yet unitary as a party, played a part in the difficulty of controlling the pace of restructuring, especially once the new Russian Communist Party was formed and posed a challenge to the primacy of the CPSU.
 Gorbachev described this process as a "parade of sovereignties" and identified it as the factor that most undermined the gradualism of restructuring and the preservation of the Soviet Union.
+This contrasted with China, where both the party and state were unitary, establishing a clear link between the two at each level of government and discouraging the formation of any independent power center.